 Once the network upgrades, even though pre-Blossom nodes can still accept the numerically larger protocol version used by Blossom as being valid, Blossom nodes will always disconnect peers using lower protocol versions.

-Support for Blossom on testnet will be implemented in
+Support for Blossom on testnet is implemented in

-zcashd version 2.0.7, which will advertise protocol version 170008.
-Support for Blossom on mainnet will be implemented in
+zcashd version 2.0.7, which advertises protocol version 170008.
+Support for Blossom on mainnet is implemented in

 |4||ZIP 201: Network Peer Management for Overwinter|